HaolinHom/a-cli/README.md

 ### build

 Building project code.
-Its operation is based on the `build.js` file in the cli plugin.
+Its operation is based on the `build.js` file in the CLI plugin.

 During runtime, npm install will be executed in the project.